Target-Aligned Fusion for Decision-Sequence Learning under Dynamics Shift: Environment Details and Setup

+\textbf{Stage 1 (MMD filtering for fragment selection).} We first rank source fragments by their MMD distance and retain only the $\xi_{\rm MMD}\%=50\%$ with the lowest MMD, yielding a pre-filtered source dataset $\mathcal{D}_{\text{src}}^{\text{MMD}}$.

+\textbf{Stage 2 (OT soft weighting for action feasibility).} On $\mathcal{D}_{\text{src}}^{\text{MMD}}$, we compute the reference OT-row cost $\hat c_i$, calibrate it to $\widetilde c_i$, and assign each retained transition the Gibbs feasibility weight $w_i\propto\exp(-\eta_w\widetilde c_i)$.
+During training, source transitions are sampled from this weighted retained source law, or equivalently used with the corresponding source-side loss weights.
+We use 64 weighted source transitions and 128 target transitions per mini-batch, giving a final batch size of 192.
+Thus OT is used as a soft feasibility weighting rule rather than a second hard top-$\xi_{\rm OT}$ filtering stage.

-\textbf{Hyperparameter overview.} Table~\ref{tab:hyperparameters} summarises a compact Transformer backbone for DFDT (multi-head attention with moderate depth, width, and context length), trained with standard optimization and stabilisation choices (Adam, dropout, ReLU, soft target updates, and a fixed discount).
-Method-specific settings for DFDT include pretrained critics and a command network and an OT-based filtering module (cosine cost) coupled with a fixed fragment-filtering ratio and a source–target mixing coefficient.
-We adopt asymmetric batch sizes to emphasise target-domain learning while still leveraging filtered source fragments.
-The defaults were chosen from small grids over context length and mixing strength and found robust across seeds and tasks.
+\textbf{Hyperparameter overview.} Table~\ref{tab:hyperparameters} summarises the hyperparameters of a compact Transformer backbone for TAF-DT (multi-head attention with moderate depth, width, and context length), trained with standard optimisation and stabilisation choices (Adam, dropout, ReLU, soft target updates, and a fixed discount factor).
+Method-specific settings for TAF-DT include pretrained critics, a command network, an MMD fragment gate, and an OT-based soft weighting module with cosine ground cost.
+We adopt asymmetric batch sizes to emphasise target-domain learning while still leveraging feasibility-weighted source fragments.
+The defaults were chosen from small grids over context length and mixing strength and were found to be robust across seeds and tasks.